Ilish: Ilish in culture

-Overfishing and possible extinction
+Overfishing

 Due to the demand and popularity of this species, overfishing is rampant.
 Fishes weighing around 2 to 3 kilograms have become rare in India, as even the smaller fish are caught using finer fishing nets as production in Bangladesh have increased.
 As a consequence of this, prices of the fish have risen.
 In the past ilish were not harvested between Vijaya Dashami and Saraswati Puja due to some informal customs of Odia and Bengali Hindus as it is the breeding period of the fish.
 But as disposable incomes grew, wealthier consumers abandoned the old traditions.

 The advent of finer fishing nets and advanced trawling techniques, and environmental degradation of the rivers, has worsened the situation.
 Fishermen have been ignoring calls to at least leave the juvenile "jatka" alone to repopulate the species.
 The fishing of the young jatka is now illegal in Bangladesh.
-This ban however has resulted in a rise in un-employment, as around 83,000 fishermen are unable to pursue their former livelihood for eight months every year.
+This ban however has resulted in a rise in unemployment, as around 83,000 fishermen are unable to pursue their former livelihood for eight months every year.
 It has also led to the creation of a black market where jatka are sold for exorbitant prices.
 Furthermore, the changes brought about by global warming have led to a gradual depletion of the ilish's breeding grounds, reducing populations of the fish even further.
-Pollution in Indian rivers have worsened the situation, but due to slightly better waters the fishes are found more near Bangladesh delta.
-Owing to this situation ilish is used as a diplomatic trade item for COVID-19 vaccines too.
+Pollution in rivers have worsened the situation, but due to slightly better waters the fishes are found more near Bangladesh delta.
+Owing to this situation ilish is used as a diplomatic trade item, most recently in the distribution of COVID-19 vaccines.

+Bangladesh has regularly imposed restrictions on the export of ilish abroad, citing its scarcity.
+Despite this, former Prime Minister Sheikh Hasina periodically lifted the ban to allow the annual export and gifted of 3,000-5,000 tonnes of fish to India during the Durga Puja, popularly known as "Hilsa Diplomacy".
+Since the fall of the Hasina government, the interim government of Bangladesh has imposed a ban on ilish exports, which was partially lifted on 21 September 2024 to allow for the export of 3,000 tonnes of fish for Durga Puja.